 The bill would prohibit persons from manufacturing, delivering, or possessing with intent to manufacture or deliver, a controlled substance prescription form, an official prescription form, or counterfeit prescription form, except as authorized by the Code.
-A person who violated this provision regarding an "official" prescription form or counterfeit prescription form would be guilty of a felony punishable by imprisonment for up to 20 years, a fine of to \$25,000, or both.
-(An "official prescription form" would be one issued by the Department for Schedule 2 drugs.)
-A person who violated this provision regarding a nonofficial prescription form or counterfeit nonofficial prescription form would be guilty of a felony punishable by imprisonment for up to seven years, a fine of up to \$5,000, or both.
-(A nonofficial prescription form would be used for a prescription drug or controlled substance not on Schedule 2, which was authorized and intended for use by a prescriber and met the requirements of rules promulgated by the board of controlled substances.)
+A person who violated this provision regarding an "official" prescription form or counterfeit prescription form would be guilty of a felony punishable by imprisonment for up to 20 years, a fine of up to \$25,000, or both.
+(An "official prescription form" would be one issued by the Department to practitioners for Schedule 2 drugs.)
+A person who violated this provision regarding a "prescription form" or a counterfeit prescription form, other than an official prescription form or a counterfeit official prescription form, would be auilty of a felony punishable by imprisonment for up to seven years, a fine of up to \$5,000, or both.
+(A "prescription form" would mean a printed form which was authorized and intended for use by a prescribing practitioner to prescribe controlled substances or prescription drugs and met the requirements of rules promulgated by the administrator.)